HCL-TECH-SOFTWARE/digital-experience/docs/extend_dx/integration/leap/configuration.md

 1. Install and configure your IdP.

-    IdPs serve as the single point of truth for credential inputs and create a client for each product.
-Optionally, you can customize the IdP access UI.
+    1. Create a client for each product.
+IdPs serve as the single point of truth for credential inputs.

+    2. (Optional) Customize the IdP access UI.
 Refer to [IdP Customization and Consideration](./../../../deployment/manage/security/people/authentication/oidc/dx-oidc-customization-considerations.md) for more information.

 2. Enable OIDC in HCL DX.